thunderbird89/esf/stories/story-knock-knock.md

 That day had arrived ahead of schedule.

 > "If we activate Earth's assets," Rodriguez said carefully, "we expose the Federation.
 We expose everything we've been building.
-The secrecy, the careful introduction of technology—it all ends."
+The secrecy, the careful introduction of technology - it all ends."

 > "It ends anyway when Ryzak battleships start bombarding population centers," Petrov countered.
 "We can manage the diplomatic fallout later.
 Right now, we need every available combat asset."